Vance County License Hearing Guide

 After Criminal Case Concludes

-- Reinstatement Requirements: Reinstatement requirements typically include paying reinstatement fees, providing proof of insurance, and completing any required alcohol education or treatment programs.
+- Reinstatement Requirements: You must satisfy all requirements imposed by the court and the NCDMV, including serving the full suspension period, paying reinstatement fees, and completing any required alcohol education or treatment programs.

 Vance County DMV Offices